22 Charlotte-area farmers markets to check out

 Village at Robinson Farm Market

-The vibe: In its 14th year, this market offers peaches, tomatoes, melons, squash, plants, herbs, fresh eggs and cut flowers.
+The vibe: This open-air market offers peaches, tomatoes, melons, squash, plants, herbs, fresh eggs and cut flowers.
 It's open through October and then picks back up in the winter with Christmas trees and wreaths.

-- It's open 9am-3pm every Saturday and Wednesday through October at 8410 Rea Road.
+If you go: It's open 9am-3pm every Saturday and Wednesday through April through October at 8410 Rea Road.

 - Shoppers with reusable bags may get a surprise gift card from a nearby restaurant. $5 reusable bags are available to purchase on-site.
 All sales benefit N.C. farmers recovering from Helene.